LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 3. Select ‘**export**’ and then select the type of file to export: PDF, Excel or Data (CSV).

 {: .notice}
-It is highly recommended to limit the amount of metrics included in a detailed grid that is based on attributes such as “AGENT” or “HOUR”.
+It is recommended to limit the amount of metrics included in a detailed grid that is based on attributes such as “AGENT” or “HOUR”.
 When pulling data for long timeframes, the performance of large grids may deteriorate.
 Therefore, it is recommended to either limit the amount of rows (attributes) or columns (metrics) in grids that present more than a week of data.

 ## Metrics & attributes